 - Member of the editorial board of Journal of Neural Engineering (Fabien Lotte)

-- Member of the editorial board of Brain-Computer Interfaces (Fabien Lotte)
+- Member of the editorial board (Associate Editor) of the journal Brain-Computer Interfaces (Fabien Lotte)

-- Member of the editorial board of IEEE Transactions on Biomedical Engineering (Fabien Lotte)
+- Member of the editorial board (Associate Editor) of the journal IEEE Transactions on Biomedical Engineering (Fabien Lotte)

 Reviewer - reviewing activities